 One company does not agree with Proposal 10 and would like to work on further optimization for frequency prioritization for group paging reception for multicast sessions.
 One company would like to reword the proposal.
 Considering the views expressed in the e-mail discussion previously, the rapporteur proposes to agree the proposal, in the modified form, according to the comments from Lenovo:

 Proposal 10: RAN2 will not specify a mechanism for the UE in RRC IDLE/INACTIVE which joined a multicast session to prioritize a certain frequency for group paging monitoring.
-No new mechanism is specified to allow frequency prioritization for MB multicast session reception.

 One company proposed not to discuss Proposal 13a, but it seems the concerns raised are more relevant for proposals 12 and 13b.
 The proposal is kept then.